swanandx/blog/content/posts/RE/keygen/index.md

 ![main.png](./images/da99bf0f380545cfbfeec4b94d3c7cc0.png#center)

 As we can see, it scans key using `scanf` and then pass it to `validate_key` function.
-Before going ahead, lets see the first argument of `scanf` :
+Before going ahead, lets see what is the first argument of `scanf` :

 ![scanf.png](./images/f360ab23be7b4c11bd6800905a894102.png#center)